CONDITIONS

 Pituitary gland problems (like a prolactinoma)

-Hormonal contraceptives (can lead to amenorrhoea as a side effect)
+Hormonal contraceptives (can cause amenorrhea as a side effect)

-In some cases, periods may also stop due to medication, contraception (such as the contraceptive injection), or chronic illnesses.
+In some cases periods may also stop due to medication, contraception (like the contraceptive injection) or chronic illnesses.

-Amenorrhoea itself is a symptom — but depending on the underlying cause, you might also experience:
+Amenorrhea itself is a symptom — but depending on the underlying cause you may also experience:

 Acne or oily skin